 My company is in financial trouble and as a director I’m worried I will be held personally liable for the company’s debts

-Director's Personal liability for company debts
+When Does A Director Become Personal liable for company debts

 Many people believe that having a company with debts will affect their own personal credit rating and they could be liable for the company debt but this could not be more wrong!
 If your company uses a Company Voluntary Arrangement (CVA), goes into administration or liquidation, it’s important to remember the company’s debt belongs to the company. (unless you've acted fraudulently).